MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 Unlike the AIP Office add-in, the built-in labeling solution provided by [Microsoft Information Protection](https://www.microsoft.com/security/business/information-protection) is part of your Office applications, and will be maintained as part of the Office update strategy.

-From a functional perspective, the [feature parity section](/microsoft-365/compliance/sensitivity-labels-aip#feature-parity-for-built-in-labeling-and-the-aip-add-in-for-office) in the Microsoft 365 compliance documentation to understand the similarities and differences between the two services.
+From a functional perspective, use the [feature parity section](/microsoft-365/compliance/sensitivity-labels-aip#feature-parity-for-built-in-labeling-and-the-aip-add-in-for-office) in the Microsoft Purview compliance documentation to understand the similarities and differences between the two services.

-Keep the AIP client installed, but disabled in Office apps in order benefit from right-click options from the File Explorer, the AIP Viewer, PowerShell support, and the AIP scanner.
+Keep the AIP client installed, but disabled in Office apps to benefit from right-click options from File Explorer, the AIP Viewer, PowerShell support, and the AIP scanner.

-For more information, see [Learn about MIP and the AIP client](/microsoft-365/compliance/sensitivity-labels-aip) and the [Microsoft 365 roadmap](https://www.microsoft.com/en-us/microsoft-365/roadmap?rtc=1&filters=&searchterms=compliance).
+For more information, see [Why choose built-in labeling over the AIP add-in for Office apps](/microsoft-365/compliance/sensitivity-labels-aip) and the [Microsoft 365 roadmap](https://www.microsoft.com/en-us/microsoft-365/roadmap?rtc=1&filters=&searchterms=compliance).

 ## Next steps

-If you haven't yet enabled the built-in labeling solution for Microsoft 365, we recommend that you analyze the [feature parity information](/microsoft-365/compliance/sensitivity-labels-aip#feature-parity-for-built-in-labeling-and-the-aip-add-in-for-office) in the Microsoft 365 compliance documentation and the [Microsoft 365 roadmap](https://www.microsoft.com/en-us/microsoft-365/roadmap?rtc=1&filters=&searchterms=compliance) for updates in the compliance center.
+If you haven't yet enabled the built-in labeling solution, we recommend that you analyze the [feature parity information](/microsoft-365/compliance/sensitivity-labels-aip#feature-parity-for-built-in-labeling-and-the-aip-add-in-for-office) in the Microsoft Purview compliance documentation and the [Microsoft 365 roadmap](https://www.microsoft.com/en-us/microsoft-365/roadmap?rtc=1&filters=&searchterms=compliance) for updates in the compliance center.

 Disable the AIP add-in for Office apps to use built-in labeling across your network, with continued enhancements and a unified and streamlined customer experience.